Bucks edge Celtics 131-125 in OT for 11th straight win

 The Celtics still nearly earned their fifth straight win.

-“We expected to win that game,” said Malcolm Brogdon, who scored 26 points.
-“We went into that game like we were going to win, like we were supposed to win.
-We believe we are the best team on the floor every single night.”

-Boston’s Sam Hauser, a Wisconsin native who had 40 friends and family members in the stands, made a game-tying 3-pointer with three seconds left in regulation to force overtime.
+Wisconsin native Sam Hauser made a game-tying 3-pointer from 29 feet away with three seconds left in regulation to force overtime.
 Boston’s Derrick White then scored the first five points of overtime.

 Grant Williams lost the ball on Boston’s next possession, Grayson Allen got the steal and a clear-path foul was called on the Celtics with 3.2 seconds left.